Japan export curbs could be prolonged, says South Korea's Moon

 “It is a very regrettable situation, but we have no choice but to prepare for all possibilities,” said Moon, adding that the government will sharply increase spending to help Korean firms source parts, materials and equipment domestically.

+“We will seek international cooperation as the measures will naturally have an adverse impact on the global economy,” he said.

-Reporting by Hyunjoo Jin; editing by Darren Schuettler
+Reporting by Hyunjoo Jin; Additional reproting by Choonsik Yoo; editing by Darren Schuettler and Michael Perry